Trustee Guide

 What a Basic Template Gets Wrong

 A Word document template gives you the structure.
-It doesn't give you:
+It follows the general trust minutes book format — but it doesn't give you:

 The right language